berkantay/grpc-basics/README.md

 To run the application locally first make sure that mongo instance is running on the system.
 Use `go build cmd/main.go -o user-management-service`.
 Finally application is ready to be used with `./user-management-service`.

+### Events

+After `docker compose` is up and running.
+Service will be alive to respond client requests.
+When user send an operation request:
+Events can be seen,

+- Run `docker exec -it broker /bin/bash` to fall into bash of Kafka image.
+- Change directory to `cd /bin`.
+Here we have the builtin tools to monitor messages provided by Kafka.
+- Run to `kafka-console-consumer --bootstrap-server localhost:9092 --topic user --from-beginning`.
+To see which events have been published.

 ### Why Hexagonal Architecture?